V1254/FoodTracker/README.md

 - [X] Food update function when cards are clicked
 - [ ] color scheme / ui.
 - [ ] Color system for the cards.
 Green = Fresh, Amber = Edible , Red = Expired
+- [ ] add landscape support or remove calenderview and use datepicker.